mikelax/forgingadventures/auth0/README.md

 Currently the source for all Rules are checked in here under the Rules folder.
 Github issue #10 covers the work to integrate automated deployments of Rules based on commits to Github.
 See [this Auth0 tutorial](https://auth0.com/docs/extensions/github-deploy), one thing to note is that this will require moving the Rules source to a new repo, or moving the folder rules to be a top-level folder.

+API_BASE_URL - for local development you can use [localtunnel](https://localtunnel.github.io/www/) to expose your localhost API to Auth0.

 ## auth0-authorization-extension

 This Rule is automatically created by enabling and configuring the Auth0 Authorization extension.
 The basic function is to determine what "extra" attributes will be added to the User context.
 Currently it is set up to include the `roles` and `permissions` defined for the given User.